 PhD (conferred 2009).
 Glory Boxes: Femininity, Domestic Consumption and Material Culture in Australia, 1930-1960.
 The Australian Centre, School of Historical Studies, The University of Melbourne.

 Moya is a Partner Investigator on the Australian Research Council Linkage Project Migration, Cultural Diversity and Television: Reflecting Modern Australia (2015-18) in collaboration with the University of Melbourne, University of Wollongong and the Australian Centre for the Moving Image.

-Moya is participating as a partner investigator in an Australian Research Council funded project Using museums to counter racism and increase acceptance of diversity among young people with Deakin University and the University of Melbourne, 2012-2015.
-This project will reveal how high school students and their teachers understand racism, diversity and identity.
-It will also determine how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
-Moya delivered a paper at the Socially Purposeful Museum conference in Taiwan in late 2012 about the exhibition and this project entitled: ‘Exhibiting Difference/Talking Difference/Making a Difference: Melbourne’s Immigration Museum’.
+Moya also participated as a Partner Investigator in an Australian Research Council funded project, ‘Using museums to counter racism and increase acceptance of diversity among young people’, with Deakin University and the University of Melbourne, 2012-2015.
+Findingsreveal how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
+The full research report Identity: Yours, Mine, Ours Exhibition Research Project Evaluation Report (2016) has been released by Museum Victoria (see attached resources).